Duncan Laing

 Andrew James Duncan Laing CNZM OBE (20 June 1933 – 13 September 2008), generally known as Duncan Laing, was a New Zealand swimming coach based in Dunedin.
 He coached Olympian Danyon Loader, winner of two gold medals at the 1996 Atlanta Olympics and a silver medal at Barcelona in 1992, and Philip Rush, current world record holder for the fastest two and three way swim of the English Channel.
-He began teaching at Moana Pool in 1966, and over forty years training in Dunedin included 11 Olympic athletes.
-In 2003, Michael Phelps visited New Zealand to train under Laing.
-He had since retired from professional coaching, and received treatment in 2006 for melanoma on his leg and a brain tumour.